Get insider access

 Compared To Other Projectors

 The Hisense PX1-PRO is a decent Ultra Short Throw (UST) projector, but it's extremely expensive.
 You can get projectors with better image quality for less; the XGIMI HORIZON Ultra, Epson Home Cinema 3800, and even the Epson Home Cinema 5050UB are cheaper than the Hisense with better image quality.
 The XGIMI, in particular, is quite comparable to the Hisense as it's a modern projector with a full suite of smart features, while the Epsons are barebone projectors for home theater use.
 If you want a UST projector, the Epson EpiqVision Ultra LS300 is cheaper and better than the Hisense PX1-PRO.
-Ultimately, the Hisense isn't a great value, and there are better options.
+Ultimately, the Hisense isn't a great value, and better options exist.

 Epson EpiqVision Ultra LS800